2nd Audiovisual Squadron welcomes new commander

 |0

-This work, 2nd Audiovisual Squadron welcomes new commander [Image 8 of 8], by A1C Jamie Echols, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 2nd Audiovisual Squadron welcomes new commander, by A1C Charlotte Taylor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT